 Any student who is absent on the day of a scheduled summative assessment will be expected to make it up upon his/her return to school.
 For every day a student is absent, he/she has that number of days to make up the summative assessment (i.e. 1 day missed = 1 day for summative assessment.)
-It is the student's responsibility to speak with his/her teacher regarding missed assessments.
-In the event of multiple-day absences, the teacher will determine when all assessments will be taken.
+It is the student's responsibility to speak with his/her teacher regarding missed assessments/make-up work.
+The student may log on to the portal (i.e. FACTS SIS or Microsoft Teams/Google Classroom) to check the homework missed.
+Homework assignments for extended absences should be arranged with the teacher.
+If a student is absent three (3) or more days, a parent/guardian may request to pick up textbooks, if necessary, and parents/guardians should email the front office to arrange this.
+In the event of multiple-day absences, the teacher will determine when all missed assignments are due and when all assessments will be taken.
+If work is not made up by the deadline specified by the teacher, the grade for work missed may be recorded as a failing grade.